stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * And _y_ rotates vertically so the camera is facing the corner of the chalet with the door.

-We run the demo and see what we get, which is a bit of a mess!
+We run the new demo to see what we get, which is a bit of a mess!

 ![Broken Chalet Model](mess.png)